skantipu/Online_Quiz/README.md

 In order to do this, we developed an online, multiple choice quiz with five mathematical logic problems.
 Problems are randomly picked from a pool of questions stored in the database.
 Each problem has two, increasingly specific hints available, and hints are made available through one of the different hint design strategies.
 After running a user study, we evaluated how feedback availability affects the count, frequency, and timing of its use.

 Hint design strategies:
 hint1.php has code for hint design type 1 - Making hints available to the user all the time and it is up to the user to access them.
-Hint 2 can be accessed after using Hint 1.
+Second hint can be accessed after using the first one.

 hint2.php has code for hint design type 2 - Making hints available when problem solving time exceeds some predetermined time.
 Hint 1 will be available thus after problem solving time exceeds some preset time.
-Hint 2 will be available after some time when user accesses Hint 1.
+Second hint will be available after some time when user accesses first hint.

 hint 3.php has code for hint design type 3 - Making only a limited number of hints available to the user.
 Afer the user uses up all the provided hints, he cannot access any more of them.